 - Transfer mixture to the pan and bake for 25 – 30 minute or until center no more jiggly and a toothpick inserted in the center comes out with a few crumbs.

-- Let brownies cool for 10 minutes and transfer to a rack to cool completely.
+- Let brownies cool for 10 minutes and transfer to a rack to cool completely and cut in square pieces.

 If you find the taste of olive oil overpowering or you have an olive oil with a strong taste, you can use half olive oil and half another vegetable oil.